Teaching and Learning Practices, Theories and Assessments

 Our approach

 This course strives to create and sustain a learning community among its participants by combining synchronous and asynchronous online learning activities.
-Through Zoom sessions, there will be opportunities to engage in discussions, collaborative learning activities, as well as teaching observations and reflections with your colleagues.
+Through in person sessions, there will be opportunities to engage in discussions, collaborative learning activities, as well as teaching observations and reflections with your colleagues.

-Online components in D2L may include activities such as listening to podcasts, watching videos, interacting on discussion boards, and posting and reflecting on your work and that of your colleagues.
-In order to successfully achieve the learning outcomes in the course, active participation in both the Zoom and D2L online environments is necessary.
+Asynchronous components in D2L may include activities such as listening to podcasts, watching videos, interacting on discussion boards, and posting and reflecting on your work and that of your colleagues.
+In order to successfully achieve the learning outcomes in the course, active participation in both the in person and D2L online environments is necessary.